srbonilla/WoMa/README.md

     + Minimum density at which the new layer will stop: `rho_min`
     + Minimum pressure at which the new layer will stop: `P_min`

+#### Additional parameters
+See the `main.py` and other docstrings for full details.

+The class's `num_prof` parameter sets the number of radial profile steps, while the profile generating functions take arguments like `tol` and/or `num_attempt` that control the convergence criterion and maximum number of iterations to do to find the unknown parameters.